 You should note that cannabis edibles work very differently from smoking.
 And that’s why you need to look at the positives and negatives of this method to determine if it is suitable for you or not.

 Pros of Using Cannabis Edibles

 Let’s begin with what are the benefits of choosing edibles as your way of consuming marijuana.

 Great For Non-Smokers

-Smoking is one of the most prevalent way of consuming cannabis.
+Smoking is one of the most prevalent ways of consuming cannabis.
 And why not?
 It has been here for the longest.
 However, not everyone likes to smoke.
 Smoking is associated with various harmful side effects, especially on your respiratory system.
-And the long term use of it may make way for the development of many dangerous diseases.
+And the long-term use of it may make way for the development of many dangerous diseases.

 Furthermore, there are many who have a medical cannabis card, and they use marijuana to treat their medical conditions.
 These people certainly don’t want to consume it in a way that may do more harm than good.

 Considering all this, edibles are a great way of consuming the herb for non-smokers.
 Given the fact that they metabolize in your stomach, they do not have the harmful side effects that smoking offers.
 And due to the discrete nature and the option of microdosing, it can even prove more beneficial than smoking in managing certain conditions.

 As I said before, the time is long gone when the only cannabis-infused products you could find were chocolates and brownies.
 The scenario has completely changed now.
 Today, there are hundreds of varieties of cannabis edibles to choose from.
 Don’t believe me?
 Go, visit any nearby cannabis dispensary.